 Summer reading is a perennial rite of passage for school-age children.
-Some kids rush their parents to Barnes and Noble the moment their school’s list is released; others would prefer for that piece of paper to stay crushed in the bottom of a backpack.
+Some kids rush their parents to a local books store or online to Amazon the moment their school’s list is released; others would prefer for that piece of paper to stay crushed in the bottom of a backpack.
 But whether they like it or not, students of every age find themselves assigned at least one required book—if not three or five or seven—to keep them company in the warmer months.

 Summer reading, however, can be much more than a requisite slog through a classic novel.
 School summer reading programs are a valuable part of academic enrichment, and with a little exploration and planning, going beyond your child’s school’s summer reading requirements can be a fun and exciting process–one that will give your child an academic edge come fall.
 Below, you’ll find three strategies for helping students elevate their summer reading experiences at any age.

 Children in elementary school are only just getting acquainted with the rules and conventions of academic reading and writing.
 Through their first book reports, essays, and other writing assignments, they’re coming to see that writing in school comes with some very specific requirements, and they’re beginning to learn how they themselves fit into the big world of reading and writing.
 Some students may find this foray into maturity intimidating; for others, it may simply be exciting.
 Either way, finding their own writing skills and voice is one of the biggest challenges facing this age group, and it’s a perfect theme to address through summer reading.